-The chemical plating in engineering also mainly refers to this kind of reduction deposition chemical plating.
+The term “chemical plating in engineering” mainly refers to the process of reduction deposition chemical plating.

-(1) The reduction potential of the reducing agent in the plating solution is significantly lower than the potential of the deposited metal, so that the metal may be reduced and deposited on the substrate.
+- The reducing agent in the plating solution has a significantly lower reduction potential than the deposited metal, allowing the metal to be reduced and deposited on the substrate.

-- The plating solution is prepared in such a way that it does not undergo spontaneous decomposition, and the metal deposition process only occurs when it contacts the catalytic surface.
+- The plating solution is prepared in such a way that it does not undergo spontaneous decomposition, and metal deposition only occurs when it comes into contact with a catalytic surface.

-(4) The metal precipitated by reduction also has catalytic activity, so that the redox deposition process can continue and the coating can be continuously thickened.
+- The metal precipitated through reduction has catalytic properties, allowing the redox deposition process to continue and the coating to be continuously thickened.

-(5) The reaction product does not hinder the normal progress of the plating process, that is, the solution has sufficient service life.
+- The reaction product does not interfere with the normal progression of the plating process, meaning that the solution has a sufficient service life.

-There are many types of metals and alloys for electroless plating, such as Ni-P, Ni-B, Cu, Ag, Pd, Sn, In, Pt, Cr and many Co-based alloys, with electroless nickel plating and electroless copper plating being the most commonly used.
+There are many types of metals and alloys that can be used for electroless plating, including Ni-P, Ni-B, Cu, Ag, Pd, Sn, In, Pt, Cr, and many Co-based alloys, with electroless nickel plating and electroless copper plating being the most commonly used.

-Electroless plating generally has good corrosion resistance, wear resistance, brazing properties and other special electrical or magnetic properties, so this kind of surface treatment process can well improve the surface properties of the material.
+Electroless plating generally has good corrosion resistance, wear resistance, brazing properties, and other special electrical or magnetic properties, making it an effective method for improving the surface properties of materials.

 03. Thermal spray technology, thermal spray welding technology

-Thermal spray technology and thermal spray welding technology are both technologies that use thermal energy (such as oxygen-acetylene flame, electric arc, plasma flame, etc.) to melt coating materials with special properties and apply them to the workpiece to form a coating.
+Thermal spray technology and thermal spray welding technology utilize thermal energy sources (such as an oxygen-acetylene flame, electric arc, or plasma flame) to melt specialized coating materials and apply them onto a workpiece, forming a protective layer.